 Based in Canberra since 1998, APGA has developed a strong presence and profile.
 APGA manages and promotes an annual Convention and Trade Exhibition as well as a comprehensive program of seminars, lunches and dinners.
 APGA also promotes the interests of the pipeline industry by providing information through public presentations, social media, feature articles, editorial comment in The Australian Pipeliner and other publications, media releases and newsletters.

-An important role for APGA has been its industry research programs and the Association has strong working relationships with leading institutions.
-It was instrumental in the development of the Energy Pipelines CRC and is an active partner of the Future Fuels CRC.
+An important role for APGA has been its industry research programs and the association has strong working relationships with leading institutions.
+It was instrumental in the development of the Energy Pipelines CRC and is the major industry partner of the Future Fuels CRC.
 Research conducted by both of these centres is taken up by the industry, often through incorporation of the results into industry standards and guidelines.
 One of the most important of these is AS 2885, a Standard APGA's members played a key role in developing and continue to play in updating and maintaining.

 APGA’s advocacy role has broadened in response to governments' economic reform policies, changes in the energy sector, emissions policy and future developments such as hydrogen use as a fuel.

 APGA is managed via a secretariat headed by a Chief Executive Officer.
-The Business Manager is responsible for financial, administration and event management.
-Other secretariat staff include a National Policy Manager, a Training and Communications Manager, a Finance Officer, a Membership Officer and an Events and Administration Officer.
+The Corporate Services Manager is responsible for financial and administrative management.
+Other secretariat staff include a National Policy Manager, a Communications Manager, an Engagement Manager, a Membership Officer and an Events and Administration Officer.
 Contact the secretariat.

-To provide valued services, foster collaboration and to represent the collective interests of our members.
+To foster innovation and collaboration, provide valued services and to represent the collective interests of our members.

-- To be a respected influencer for the pipeline and gas industries.
+- To be a respected and effective influencer in the Australasian community.